Skip to Main Content

 The annual percentage rate (APR) is the main thing to consider when borrowing money.
 This is how much it will cost to borrow money, and accounts for the interest rate as well as upfront fees (if there are any).
 Typically, the shorter the loan term, the lower the APR offered by most lenders.

 You should also decide if a fixed- or variable-rate loan is best for your situation.
-Not all personal loan lenders offer both, but some do.
+Most personal loan lenders offer fixed-rate loans.

 2. Fees